joshhills/jargonify-site/README.md

 - Properly commented TS
 - Properly unit tested TS
 - Properly commented SCSS
+- Change underline on pagination to a border?

 - Add the 'client experience' to site eventually - like what clients should expect workflow wise